Skip to content

 Security surveys, audits, and CPTED review

 A security survey (or physical-security audit) is a systematic walk-through of a site measured against good practice — perimeter, lighting, doors and locks, access points, camera coverage, signage, key control, and officer posts.
 Where a full RTVA weighs likelihood and consequence, a survey documents the physical and procedural state of a facility and flags deficiencies.
-Consultants frequently pair this with CPTED — Crime Prevention Through Environmental Design — which reduces crime through the built environment rather than by adding guards or gadgets (more on that below).
+Consultants frequently pair this with CPTED — Crime Prevention Through Environmental Design — which reduces crime through the built environment (sightlines, lighting, landscaping, natural surveillance) rather than by adding guards or gadgets.

 Physical-security master planning